Credit for Prior Learning

 - All high school graduates

-- All students who have earned a high school equivalency diploma (GED®/HiSET) or a Commonwealth Secondary School Diploma
+- All students who have earned a high school equivalency diploma (GED® test/HiSET®) exam or a Commonwealth Secondary School Diploma)

 Paper applications are available through the mail, at the high school guidance offices, or in person during an admissions visit.
-Students may also apply online and pay the $25 application fee with a debit or credit card.
-Applicants are notified of their acceptance approximately two weeks from the date of their submission.
+Students may also apply online and pay the $25 application fee with a debit or credit card by visiting bc3.edu/apply.
+General applicants are notified of their acceptance no more than two weeks from the date of their submission.

-The Massage Therapy, Medical Assistant, Nursing (RN), and Physical Therapist Assistant programs are selective and each has special requirements for acceptance.
+The Massage Therapy, Medical Assistant, Nursing (RN), and Physical Therapist Assistant programs are selective and each has a separate application and requirements for acceptance.
 Contact the Admissions Office for specific details and deadlines or visit bc3.edu/admission/healthcare.

 Selective Program Procedures

-See invidual certificate or degree descriptions for admission criteria and special requirements.
+See individual certificate or degree descriptions for admission criteria and special requirements.

 Credit for Prior Learning